Mermaid Reef Commonwealth Marine Reserve

 - Transitional arrangements involve NO CHANGE ON THE WATER for marine users.

 - If you hold an existing approval to undertake activities within the renamed Mermaid Reef Commonwealth Marine Reserve, you are able to continue to operate under the terms of your existing approval.

 Diving at Mermaid Reef

-Mermaid Reef Marine National Nature Reserve has been renamed Mermaid Reef Commonwealth Marine Reserve and forms part of the North-west Commonwealth Marine Reserves Network.
-Interim management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.
+Mermaid Reef Commonwealth Marine Reserve (previously named Mermaid Reef Marine National Nature Reserve) forms part of the North-west Commonwealth Marine Reserves Network.
+Transitional management arrangements apply until the management plan for the North-west Commonwealth Marine Reserves Network comes into effect.

 The Mermaid Reef Commonwealth Marine Reserve is located about 150 nautical miles (290 km) north-west of Broome, Western Australia, near the edge of Australia's continental slope and is surrounded by waters that extend to a depth of over 500 metres.
 Mermaid Reef is the most north-easterly of three reef systems forming the Rowley Shoals.
 It is totally submerged at high tide and therefore falls under Australian Government jurisdiction.
 The other two reefs of the Rowley Shoals, Clerke Reef and Imperieuse Reef, are managed by the Western Australian Government as part of the Rowley Shoals Marine Park.

 Mermaid Reef is listed on Australia's Commonwealth Heritage List.

 |Original Proclamation Date||21 March 1991, now renamed Mermaid Reef Commonwealth Marine Reserve|